senecajs/seneca-in-practice/problems/client/problem.md

     {bold}seneca-in-practice verify program.js{/bold}

+    And your submission will be verified for correctness.
-Once your solution is correct solution, run `{bold}seneca-in-practice{/bold}` again and select the next exercise!
+    After you have a correct solution, run `{bold}{appname}{/bold}` again and select the next problem!